 The Port and some surrounding areas, including the POLB, generally have low to moderately low visual quality due to existing shipping and industrial operations, and many views are already full or partially obstructed due to this existing development.
 Therefore, any recognized views of the cumulative projects would most likely not be considered valuable and would be less than significant if obstructed.
 The only scenic highways in the area exist on the western side of the Port in San Pedro; therefore some of the cumulative projects located on the west end of the Port, such as the Container Terminal Improvements Project at Berths 226-236, the Yang Ming Container Terminal development at Berths 121-131, and the TraPac Terminal Expansion Program at Berths 136-147, may be able to be viewed from roadways in this area with higher vantage points.
 However, these views would be intermittent due to roadways and other intervening development.

-the Port or the POLB.
+Most cumulative projects would be able to be seen from some portion of a roadway or path within the Port or the POLB.
 However, most obstruction produced would only be a minor diminishment of the view, and would not be significant because the visual quality of most of these areas is low.